-New York medical marijuana bills pending in State Senate.
+A pair of medical marijuana bills are pending in the New York State Senate.

-Department of Health would be oversee New York medical marijuana program.
+The Department of Health would be oversee New York medical marijuana program

 The number of New York medical marijuana dispensaries is still in question.